-This program is designed to increase the use of data science to foster breakthroughs in disciplinary pursuits making the research team more competitive for external funding.
-Awards include $20K in discretionary funds plus 1M Service Units (SUs) to be used for advanced computing.
-It is anticipated that up to 5 awards will be made.
+IDSC invites UM faculty to respond to our Call for Proposals for Expanding the Use of Collaborative Data Science at UM.
+The opportunity is designed to increase the use of data science to foster breakthroughs in disciplinary pursuits making the research team more competitive for external funding.
+Awards include $20K in discretionary funds plus 1M Service Units (SUs) to be used for high performance computing (HPC) on IDSC systems.
+It is anticipated that five awards will be made.

 In terms of this grant opportunity, data science is defined as utilizing state-of-the-art approaches such as Machine Learning (ML) or Artificial Intelligence (AI) to enable scientific discovery that is data driven.
 Simply, proposing to analyze large data sets with traditional techniques (e.g., linear regression) is not responsive to this opportunity.
 Proposals that use ML/AI to develop new understanding are strongly encouraged.

-The applications will be reviewed by an evaluation committee to determine feasibility, relevance to IDSC programs, and in terms of how the proposed research will put the team in a more competitive position for external funding.
+Applications will be reviewed by an evaluation committee to determine feasibility, relevance to IDSC programs, and in terms of how the proposed research will put the team in a more competitive position for external funding.

 Important Information and Deadlines

 - Project Performance Period: January 1, 2024 – December 31, 2024.

 - Interim Report Due on Monday, July 1, 2024

 - Service Units (SU) Expire Friday, January 31, 2025

 - Final Report Due on Friday, February 28, 2025

 - Oral Presentation of Results Due in Spring 2025